-He served on five submarines including command of USS Toledo and also commanded Submarine Squadron Two.
-His Washington, D.C. asignments included tours in Navy Office of Legislative Affairs, JCS Director for Combating Terrorism, Navy Warfighting Assess-ments Branch and served as Executive Assistant to the Vice Chief of Naval Operations.
-His flag assignments included Command of Logistics Group Western Pacific in Singarore, Director of the Assessment Division (N81), and Director of the Navy Quadrennial Defense Review (N00X).
-He served as Deputy Chief of Naval Operations for Fleet Readiness and Logistics (N4).
-His final assignment was Deputy Chief of Naval Operations for Warfare Systems (N9).
+He served on five submarines including command of USS Toledo and commanded Submarine Squadron Two.
+His Washington, D.C. assignments included tours in Navy Office of Legislative Affairs, JCS directorate for Combating Terrorism, Navy Warfighting Assessments Branch and as Executive Assistant to the Vice Chief of Naval Operations.
+His flag assignments included Command of Logistics Group Western Pacific in Singapore, Director of the Assessment Division (N81), and Director of the Navy Quadrennial Defense Review (N00X).
+He served as Deputy Chief of Naval Operations for Fleet Readiness and Logistics (N4) and his final assignment was as Deputy Chief of Naval Operations for Warfare Systems (N9).

 Admiral Mark Ferguson, USN (Ret.)

 A nuclear-trained surface warfare officer, he has served in both the Atlantic and Paciﬁc Fleets in cruisers, destroyers, and aircraft carriers.
-He commanded USS Benfold (DDG 65) and Destroyer Squadron 18, and served as the reactor officer onboard USS Dwight D. Eisenhower (CVN 69).
-His other ﬂag assignments include service as the 37th Vice Chief of Naval Operations, Chief of Naval Personnel, and Chief of Legislative Affairs.
+His ﬂag officer assignments include service as the 37th Vice Chief of Naval Operations, Chief of Naval Personnel, and Chief of Legislative Affairs.

-Ferguson graduated from the U.S. Naval Academy with a B.S. in systems engineering, and completed his M.S. in computer science at the Naval Postgraduate School in Monterey California.
-He also completed a national security fellowship at the Harvard Kennedy School, and is a graduate of the Air Command and Staff College.
+Ferguson is an independent aerospace and defense consultant.
+He is a senior advisor at McKinsey & Company, as well as a senior mentor for NATO.
+He graduated from the U.S. Naval Academy with a B.S. in systems engineering, and obtained his M.S. in computer science at the Naval Postgraduate School in Monterey California.
+He completed a national security fellowship at the Harvard Kennedy School, and is a graduate of the Air Command and Staff College.

-In 2015, he received the Ellis Island Award for his innovative personnel policies for service members, and was named a distinguished graduate of the Naval Postgraduate School.
-Admiral Ferguson is a senior advisor to McKinsey & Company, and serves as an advisor to the International Security and Europe programs at the Center for Strategic and International Studies in Washington, DC.
+In 2015, he received the Ellis Island Award for his introduction of innovative personnel policies for the Navy, and was named a distinguished graduate of the Naval Postgraduate School.
+He presently serves on the Board of Directors of VSE Corporation, a diversified services and supply chain company based in Alexandria, VA.

 Dr. Katherine A.W.
 McGrady

-Subsequent assignments led to her selection as vice president and director, Integrated Systems and Operations (ISO) division, where she led a team focused on issues at the interface between the Navy and Marine Corps, including analysis of expeditionary systems, logistics, operations and tactics, and training for expeditionary operations.
-Simultaneously, she directed the Marine Corps Program, where she developed the annual research program and was the primary interface between CNA and the senior Marine Corps leadership.
+Subsequent assignments led to her selection as Vice President and Director, Integrated Systems and Operations (ISO) Division, where she led a team focused on issues at the interface between the Navy and Marine Corps, including analysis of expeditionary systems, logistics, operations and tactics, and training for expeditionary operations.
+Simultaneously, she directed CNA’s Marine Corps Program, where she developed the annual research program and was the primary interface between CNA and the senior Marine Corps leadership.

-McGrady earned her Ph.D. and M.S. degrees in Macromolecular Science and Engineering (Polymer Chemistry) at the University of Michigan, Ann Arbor, MI, and a bachelor’s degree in Chemistry (cum laude) from Smith College, Northampton, MA.
+Dr. McGrady earned her Ph.D. and M.S. degrees in Macromolecular Science and Engineering (Polymer Chemistry) at the University of Michigan, Ann Arbor, MI, and a bachelor’s degree in Chemistry from Smith College, Northampton, MA.